ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 ## Install Operator

-Firstly, create `stackgres` namespace if doesn't exists already.
+Firstly, create `stackgres` namespace for the operator if doesn't exists already.
-Also, you could include the namespace for Prometheus and enable it alongside the StackGres Operator installation.
+Also, you could include the namespace for Prometheus operator and the SG cluster we will create.

+Create a namespace for the

 ```bash
 kubectl create namespace stackgres